 Suffolk Jaguar will build a car to order but, like most customers, I opted to build it myself and just source the parts from Suffolk.
 The first stage in my project, however, was to get planning permission – from the council, not a significant “other half” – and delivery of 2 tons of steel caging and 95 tons of mixed concrete for foundations.
 This was because, before anything, I needed to build two large garages with workshops (together with my neighbor) in which to work on the car.
 We employed a bricklayer but, otherwise, did everything ourselves during weekends, and I learned to do construction carpentry, roofing and electrical work in order to wire out the place and make it ready for car-building.

-Having finished the garage and had it passed by the building inspector, I bought some tools (both imperial and metric sizes) and placed an order with Suffolk Jaguar.
-About a year later I finally took delivery of a brand new chassis with the rebuilt suspension and running gear plus, later, the engine and gearbox from a Jaguar XJ6.
-At this stage, as Suffolk Jaguar themselves say, it’s essentially just “big boys’ Meccano” so, once my neighbor had taught me to “put a bit of wellie into it” rather than trying to be too delicate with the spanner, I found it relatively easy to build up the chassis and engine.
+Having finished the garage and had it passed by the building inspector, I bought some tools (both imperial and metric sizes) and placed an order with Suffolk Sportscars.
+About a year later I finally took delivery of a brand new chassis with the rebuilt suspension and running gear, plus later the engine and gearbox, from a Jaguar XJ6.
+At this stage, as Suffolk Sportscars themselves say, it’s essentially just “big boys’ Meccano” so, once my neighbour had taught me to “put a bit of wellie into it” rather than trying to be too delicate with the spanner, I found it relatively easy to build up the chassis and engine.
 Suffolk Jaguar’s instruction guide is pretty basic with several gaps, but the 3 or 4 staff in their workshop are really helpful and put me straight on several occasions.

 Fitting the bodywork, including marine ply flooring, took lots of care as this would be very a visible part of the finished vehicle.
 The wiring was also a challenge because, despite the diagram(s), in practice the loom on almost every Suffolk Jaguar is unique.
 I had purple wires which didn’t exist in the diagram, red/white ones which were drawn but didn’t exist in my loom, plus extra wires in some places and not enough in others.
 However I gradually puzzled it out and apparently got 99% right; Mike from Suffolk Jaguar later told me, after testing and finishing the car, he thought I’d only really made one mistake.
 Black usually signifies earth so I’d earthed one wire which, in an exception to the rule, actually needed to go to the dip switch circuit.

 The final stage, apart from fitting the windscreen, was essentially about trimming – seats, hood, carpets and suchlike – and getting the car tested and licensed for the road.
 My skills with scissors and a sewing needle are non-existent, as any female member of my family would testify, and a good finish in these areas is essential.
-I also wanted Suffolk Jaguar to take responsibility for the legal side of getting the car onto the road, so that I might have some claim if there were ever any dispute in future.
-So I towed the nearly-finished car from my garage in Wanstead to their workshop in Pettistree, for them to do the finishing.
+I also knew nothing about what was needed in the way of testing and paperwork to get it legally roadworthy, so I towed the nearly-finished car from my garage in Wanstead to their workshop in Pettistree, for them to do the finishing, and to arrange testing and licensing.

 Four months later, in early September 2010, I arrived to pick up the finished car and drive it home for the first time.
 There were some squeaky moments in the first few miles – switching from an automatic Mercedes E-Class, it takes some getting used to a manual gearbox with no power steering or ABS and a tiny cockpit with very narrow footwell.
 However, I’ve now clocked up over 12,000 miles taking it to shows and on holidays in all weathers around England, Wales, Scotland and Spain.
 It’s fantastic fun to drive and definitely attracts attention.